aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

     provide details.
 We should standardize on a general way to pass multiple secrets per provider.
 The data present in these secrets should be entirely provider specific.
 In this manner any arbitrary data form that a specific provider needs can be dictated by the provider yet the underlying secret passing mechanism can remain the same.
 8. ini what!?
-The ini format came out in the same decade as Bact to the Future.
+The ini format came out in the same decade as Back to the Future.
 Great movie, but... : )

 Where the Section names (i.e. Global, AvailabilityZone1, etc.) correspond to the Availability Zone names